- Academic Honesty

 Covered employee/covered volunteer – an individual who has “direct contact” with children.

-Direct contact with children – the care, supervision, guidance or control of children, or routine interaction with children.
+Direct contact with children (employees/independent contractors) – the care, supervision, guidance or control of children, or routine interaction with children.
+Administrative and support personnel are excluded unless they have direct contact with children.